GokulraajJS/DevOps-Tasks/README.md

 Task 11: Create a simple project with Jenkins connected to your GitHub repository.
 When a commit is made to your repo, automatically build must get triggered from Jenkins and the output must be shared via email."

 Task 12: Create a windows VM machine in AWS and connect with RDP open CMD in windows share the about system info

+Task 13: Launch an EC2 instance (Linux and Windows) along with a web server.
+Then, create an EBS volume of 5 GB, attach it to an EC2 machine (Linux and Windows), and take a snapshot.
+Finally, create an EBS volume using the taken snapshot.